Arístides Chavier Arévalo: Professional debut

 Immediately after completing his studies, Chavier Arévalo taught piano while in France.
-In 1892, he returned briefly to New York where he taught piano for a year but, as he could not take the weather there due to health reasons, he returned to Ponce in 1893.
+In 1892, he returned briefly to New York where he taught piano for a year but, as he could not take the weather there for health reasons, he returned to Ponce in 1893.
 While in Ponce he arranged successful musical presentations of his students to the public.
-In 1904, he submitted a group of his musical compositions for piano and orchestra to the Universal Exposition that was being held that year in St. Louis, Missouri, from 30 April through 1 December, and these were awarded a Gold Medal.
+In 1904, he submitted a group of his musical compositions for piano and orchestra to the Universal Exposition that was being held that year in St. Louis, Missouri, from 30 April through 1 December, and these were awarded a gold medal.
 In 1914, Chavier organized a far-reaching Musical Competition that was sponsored by the Liga Progresista de Ponce and held in that city that same year.

 As a musician and music instructor, Chavier was admired by all as his technique was coherent and contained integrity.
 As a composer he created a vast library of compositions, mostly for piano and for string instruments.
 Unfortunately, most of his compositions were presented only in Ponce and were not internationalized.
 As a music critic and musicologist, Arístides Chavier published his essays in Puerto Rican papers of the times, and thanks to his fluency in French and English he translated many music writings from foreign publications into Spanish for the local public.
 While he did not dislike the then popular danza, he felt it should not be the only musical expression of the people and thus most of his musical productions were of a classical and modernistic nature.
 He created compositions for piano with two and four hands versions, for military ensembles, for orchestras and for string instruments.